 - Legend Windows are the key boxes at the bottom of the map that explain what the map symbols mean.
 There are two different kinds of legend windows: - a.
-The Theme Legend window is automatically created and details the meaning of colors, symbols and styles on a thematic map.
-Display or hide this legend in the OPTIONS menu, by clicking the SHOW/HIDE THEME LEGEND WINDOW menu option. - b.
+The Thematic Legend window is automatically created and details the meaning of colors, symbols and styles on a thematic map.
+Display or hide this legend in the OPTIONS menu, by clicking the Show/Hide Theme Legend Window menu option. - b.
 The Cartographic Legend displays legend frames for any map layer, not just thematic map layers.
 The legend window displays the legend, or key, to the cartographic data on your map.

 The legend frames can all be in one window, or can be split among several legend windows for the same map.
 Therefore, each map can have one or more cartographic legend windows containing the frames of your choice.
 Additionally, you can customize the text and style of the information presented.
 Modifications to the legend can be made through shortcut menus you access by right-clicking in the legend window or through the Legend menu.
-You can learn more about legends in Working with Legends in Chapter 9 on page 335.
+You can learn more about legends in Working with Legends in Chapter 9 on page 380.

 Redistricting Windows are allow you to create groupings of spatial information.
 This is a little more complex than these other options.
-For more information about redistricting windows, see Redistricting - Grouping Map Objects into Districts in Chapter 15 on page 518.
+For more information about redistricting windows, see Redistricting in the MapInfo Professional User Guide (Unabridged) on the Installation CD.